-Extending set of existing workloads with AI-based workload
+Extending the existing workloads with an AI workload

 The most important aspect of Renaissance suite is that it provides a diverse set of workloads.
 In this task, we would like to extend the suite with a new workload from the world of artificial intelligence.
 The workload must be a reasonably isolated representative of a typical AI task.